stride3d/stride-docs/en/manual/scenes/entities/components.md

 ```

 > [!WARNING]
-> It's recommended to avoid getting components directly through code and instead creating a property to assign them in the **Property grid**.
-For more information visit [Best practices](../../scripts/best-practice.md).
+> It's recommended to avoid getting components directly through code and instead, creating a property to assign them in the **Property grid**.
+For more information, visit [Best practices](../../scripts/best-practice.md).

 You can iterate over all components of an entity.